neurobin/jinarch/README.md

 Some configurations that depend on an active internet connection can only be done successfully if network is available.

-This kind of offline install is only useful when you are installing from a custom live cd/dvd where you have a pre-configured system with everything else that you need.
-This project emerged from that kind of requirement where I create my archlinux live cd with [JLIVECD](https://github.com/neurobin/JLIVECD) and install it with **jinarch**.
+This kind of offline install is only useful when you are installing from a [custom live cd/dvd](#preparing-a-custom-archlinux-live-cd-dvd-image) where you have a pre-configured system with everything else that you need.

 # USE/INSTALL